lyriano/openaudio/README.md

 ## Repository policy

-This is a binary-only beta staging repository.
+This is a binary-only staging repository.
 No source code or SDK payload is intended to be published here.
 Release artifacts are test-signed and protected for internal qualification; production distribution requires a separate Microsoft-signed driver catalog, production Authenticode certificates, and a